Calibrated Uncertainty for Trustworthy Clinical Gait Analysis Using Probabilistic Multiview Markerless Motion Capture: Methods

 ECE in Eq~\ref{eq:loss} is an internal calibration estimate computed by treating highest-confidence detected keypoints as ground truth detections and measuring the consistency of those keypoints relative to the estimated probability distribution.
 While this estimate is not perfect, as we do not have ground truth data from video alone, it plays an important role in estimating the noise from the detected keypoints.
 See \cite{cotton_confidence_2025} for a detailed derivation.
-The hyperparameter $\lambda_{\text{ece}}$ plays an important role in tuning this.
+The hyperparameter $\lambda_{\text{ece}}$ plays an important role in tuning the ECE.
 Five models were trained with progressively increasing $\lambda_{\text{ece}}$ values (0.0--1.0) to evaluate the effect of keypoint calibration on uncertainty, using a subset (n = 5) of the Shriners data for calibration before applying the optimal setting to the full dataset.
 Post-hoc analysis of confidence interval coverage identified $\lambda_{\text{ece}} = 0.5$ as the optimal setting, with a fairly wide range where calibration was not highly sensitive.
 Thus, we used $0.5$ for the other 63 participants.
-For training stability, $\lambda_{\text{ece}}$ followed a linear annealing schedule: it remained zero for the first half of training, causing the system to collapse to narrow, overly-confident estimates, and is then increased linearly to its full value by the final iteration.
+For the kinematic data, $\lambda_{\text{ece}}$ followed a linear annealing schedule: it remained zero for the first half of training, causing the system to collapse to narrow, overly-confident estimates, and is then increased linearly to its full value by the final iteration to increase the models uncertainty.
+The processing time varies by system hardware and number of trials, on average a single session, 5 trials, was processed in \~ 50 minutes on a 48GB GPU.